nikhilbansal97/Instagram-Gallery-Animation/README.md

 # Instagram Gallery Overshoot Animation

+### 🚧 This repository is no longer being maintained.
+It has been moved to [Android UI Samples Repository](https://github.com/nikhilbansal97/Android-UI-Samples).

 ## What is it?
 This repository contains one of the ways to implement the Instagram Gallery Image Overshoot Animation.